iotku/mumzic/USAGE.md

 ## Generating a local media.db (for local file playback)

-Currently "genMusicSQLiteDB" ([found here](https://github.com/iotku/genMusicSQLiteDB)) is used to create a local database of local files for the bot to play.
+Currently, "genMusicSQLiteDB" ([found here](https://github.com/iotku/genMusicSQLiteDB)) is used to create a local database of local files for the bot to play.
 Without a media.db present only ytdl links will work.

 ### Create media.db for mumzic